iuliaferoli/ADF_workshop/Readme.md

 * You can create the following resources in your sandbox resource group.
-* Deploy everything in the same region, that is also closest to you geographically (example: westerneurope)
+* Deploy everything in the same region, that is also closest to you geographically (for example: West Europe)
 * Recommended to add your initials or another distinctive element to the naming of your resources if multiple people use the same resource group

 ## Tasks Summary